Overview

 Internet

-Some hotels and restaurants provide wi-fi, and some internet cafés can be found in Puerto Ayora on Santa Cruz and Puerto Bquerizo on San Cristóbal Island, but Internet service is generally scarce throughout the Galápagos Islands.
+Some hotels and restaurants provide Wi-Fi, and some internet cafés can be found in Puerto Ayora on Santa Cruz and Puerto Baquerizo on San Cristóbal Island, but internet service is generally scarce throughout the Galápagos Islands.

 On Mainland Ecuador